ufuk-trkz/iOS-Demo-Day/README.md

 3. Do the squint test (can you read the text if you squint, if so, make the font bigger)
 4. Images are always welcome

+### Optional Slides

+1. Blooper: What's a funny bug or blooper? (screenshots/GIFs please)
+2. Revenue Model: If the app was your sole source of income, how would you monetize it?

 ## Questions (Answer inline)

 1. What was your favorite feature to implement?
 Why?